yufeng0420/driva-test/README.md

 # Driva Engineer Tech Challenge

 ## The Task
-Create a user multi step input form, this shoulb behave as a single page application (SPA) using React JS and Node JS.
+Create a user multi step input form, this should behave as a single page application (SPA) using React JS and Node JS.

 The screenshots can be found on the project root folder
 ![Step 01](/step1.png?raw=true "Step One")